First off, I love having a beard.

 If you’re going to a funeral with a full beard, I strongly recommend that you purchase a beard oil that doesn’t have a too powerful fragrance.

-Being that you will be in a room with several other family members, it’s best not to command the room with a strong scent of citrus or the woods.
-I would personally go with a fragrance-free oil.
+Since you will be in a room with several other family members, it’s best not to command the room with a strong scent of citrus or the woods.
+Instead, I would personally go with a fragrance-free oil.